wenlien/AWS_MKT_events/README.md

          echo "Welcome to AWS Training!!" > /var/www/html/index.html
          ```

-   9. Review Summary
+   11. Review Summary

-   10. Click "Launch instace" botton
+   12. Click "Launch instace" botton

-   11. Click the instance link from the message as below:
+   13. Click the instance link from the message as below:

        E.g. Successfully initiated launch of instance ([i-0fece61c41e7e51b5](https://ap-northeast-2.console.aws.amazon.com/ec2/home?region=ap-northeast-2#Instances:instanceId=i-0fece61c41e7e51b5))

-   13. Copy "Public IPv4 address" of the instance and paste to the browser
+   14. Copy "Public IPv4 address" of the instance and paste to the browser.

+       Make sure you connect the web server w/ HTTP (___NOT HTTPS___) protocol.
+(E.g. [http://a.b.c.d](http://a.b.c.d))

-   14. Verify if you could see the wording from httpd server.
+   16. Verify if you could see the wording from httpd server.

-   15. Screenshot the EC2 console w/ your id and public ip.
+   17. Screenshot the EC2 console w/ your id and public ip.

-   16. Screenshot the web page w/ "Welcom to AWS Training!!".
+   18. Screenshot the web page w/ "Welcom to AWS Training!!".

-   17. Terminate the EC2 instance.
+   19. Terminate the EC2 instance.

-   18. Delete the security group you created.
+   20. Delete the security group you created.

        E.g. launch-wizard-1

-   19. email two screenshots to [aws_tnc@digitimes.com](mailto:aws_tnc@digitimes.com)
+   21. email two screenshots to [aws_tnc@digitimes.com](mailto:aws_tnc@digitimes.com)